Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 Stirling PDF includes a convenient billing management interface:

-1. Navigate to Settings → Admin Plan
+1. Navigate to Settings → Plan
-2. Click "Manage Billing"
+2. On your current plan, click "Manage"
 3. You'll be redirected to Stripe's customer portal where you can:
    - Update payment methods
    - View invoices